CGJennings/se3docs/docs/um-release-notes.md

 ### Updates and changes

 * Further work on rewriting the script libraries to separate documentation from the libraries themselves and rewrite them in the more modern JS allowed by the recent engine update.
+All documentation has now successfully been moved to [Typescript type definition files](https://github.com/CGJennings/se3docs/tree/master/script-lib-types), though some details may not be finalized.
 * `StrangeEons.fileBugReport` updated to link to a partially completed contact form; this also affects the **Help/Report a Bug** menu item.
 * The **Document Browser** has been removed.
-Related help links, which are now found under **Help/Developer Help**, display documentation in the default platform Web browser.
+Related help links, which are now found under **Help/Developer Help**, display documentation in the platform default Web browser.
 Plug-ins that rely on the document browser no longer work.
-(Known plug-ins have been added to the "deprecated" list and will not be loaded if present.)
+(Known plug-ins have been added to the "deprecated" list and will not be loaded if present; these plug-ins will not appear in the catalog if running a version newer than build 3970.)
 * The command line option `--xDisableGestures` was removed.
 * The `register` tool for adding desktop icons under Linux now includes the [agent parameter](um-install-other.md) required for Java 9+ (this causes no harm if under Java 8).
+* Updated supporter list in **About** dialog.

 ### Script library changes